giannoulakis/react-countdown-timer/README.md

 https://giannoulakis.github.io/react-countdown-timer#25

-Personally I this is a very effective method to focus and get things done.
+Personally I find this a very effective method to focus and get things done.

 Breaking down tasks into micro-tasks (around 10 minute each), start a countdown timer and challenge myself to finish the task before the timer ends. :hourglass: